 Shop tools for the most part are treated like crap, they’re rarely where they are supposed to be and are very often broken or lost.
 It comes from the psychology of nobody owns them so nobody really cares.

 But the advantages far outweigh the cost.
-First off the tools are yours and will be in your tool box where you put them, not missing in action.
-There are few things worse than wandering the shop looking for speciality tools, all the while the flat rate clock is ticking, sole destroying.
-Imagine that every-time you needed a 10 mm wrench….Araghh!!!
+First off the tools are yours and will be in your toolbox where you put them, not missing in action.
+There are few things worse than wandering the shop looking for specialty tools, all the while the flat rate clock is ticking, soul-destroying.
+Imagine that every time you needed a 10 mm wrench….Araghh!!!